Ndev-lang/phython-question-and-answer-program/README.md

-# phython question and answer program
+phython-question-and-answer-program
-  question and answer
+simple program python question and answer enjoy it